omundy/learn-git-milestones/README.md

 1. Click on the README file and then click on History to see the history of this file

----

-### 2-2 Use Git on the Command line
+## 6 – Git Workflow > Command line

-You should have a basic familiarity with the command line interface (CLI) to install Git.
 Some folks use the CLI as their default tool for editing and publishing source code, but Github Desktop makes it much easier.

-#### Setup
+### Setup

-1. If you haven't yet, complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course)
-1. In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)
+1. In Github Desktop, ensure you are currently in the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above.
+1. Click Repository > Open in Terminal ("Bash" in Windows?)

-#### Use the CLI to navigate directories
+### Use the CLI to navigate directories

 1. List files in this directory: `ls`
 1. List files in this directory, including hidden: `ls -la`